 12. Set the scene with a painted feature wall

 If you don’t feel brave enough to go for black cabinets, make a style statement by painting the walls black instead.
 When using this dark shade in a kitchen try painting just one wall, so that it feels more like a captivating feature wall.
+This is a great way to add colour to an all-white kitchen, as shown above.

-This feature wall idea is best used for the main wall – the one behind the cooking area – to anchor the scheme to the kitchens main purpose.
+This feature wall idea is best used for the main wall – the one behind the cooking area – to anchor the scheme to the kitchen’s main purpose.
 Using open shelving allows the wall to serve as a backdrop for crockery displays, pictures and colourful cookbooks.

 13. Float an island of block colour